• What are you looking for?

 Pomodoro Technique:

-With this technique, you work in 25-minute intervals, called "Pomodoros," followed by a short break of five minutes.
+With this technique, you work in 25-minute intervals, called "Pomodoros," followed by a short five-minute break.
 After four Pomodoros, you take a longer break of 15 to 30 minutes.

 Eisenhower Matrix:

-This technique helps you sort tasks according to importance and urgency.
+This technique helps you sort tasks by importance and urgency.
 Divide your tasks into four quadrants:

-2. Important but not urgent (plan for later)
+2. Important but not urgent (schedule for later)

 3. Urgent but not important (delegate)